Preconception health – improve outcomes for families and babies

 Next steps and how you can be involved

 We are continuing our journey, and your voice is essential in shaping the future of this project.
-You can get involved if you are parents with babies under 18 months or you are looking of expanding your family

 As part of our work to improve maternal and neonatal health in our community south east London (SEL) Local Maternity and Neonatal System (LMNS) is looking to pre-conception care.
 Through collaboration with healthcare providers, public health professionals, and local voices, we are committed to ensuring every family has access to quality preconception care, helping parents and babies start their journey on the best possible footing.